adityakaklij/reef-nft-ticketing-system/README.md

 # Future scope:-

-Currently working on bulk nft drop to multiple address.
-Just upload .csv file containing address, the NFTs will be dropped to all the address.
+Currently working on bulk nft drop to multiple addresses at the same time.
+Just upload a .csv file containing the address and the NFTs will be dropped to all the addresses.
 Whitelisted users can mint NFT tickets.